 It’s unlikely that the person giving this kind of feedback is the best person to solve the problem they are describing anyway.
 Identifying problems and solving problems are different skills (remember evidence is the key to identifying problems, experiments are the key to solving problems etc).

 Ultimately we all need to solve the problems with our own work, by experimenting with possible solutions and seeing what results we get.
-Simply acknowledging there are problems when they are pointed out is better than immediately trying to hand that work straight back to the person who is just trying to help.
+Simply acknowledging there are problems when they are pointed out is better than immediately trying to hand that work straight back to the person trying to help.

 Or, another variant: